Hanamkonda district

-Hanumakonda district (formerly Warangal Urban district) is a district in the Indian state of Telangana.
+Hanumakonda district is a district in the Indian state of Telangana.
 The district headquarters are located at Hanumakonda.
 The district borders the districts of Jangaon, Karimnagar, Warangal, Bhupalpally and Siddipet.

 The district was formed in 2016 by carving out Warangal Urban district from the erstwhile Warangal district.
 In August 2021, the Warangal Urban district was renamed as Hanumakonda district.

 History

 Formation of District

 During the rule of Nizam of Hyderabad, State of Hyderabad was divided into many small Circars.
 Warangal became a Circar in the early 1800s.

 In 1866 Circars was Abolished and merged to create districts, Warangal district was created by merging Warangal, Khummettu and part of Bhonagheer circars.
 Jangaon area from Bhongir Circar was transferred to warangal and Kamalapur area of warangal transferred to Karimnagar district.
 In 1905 when Princely state of Hyderabad sub divided into Four Division namely 1.Aurangabad Division, 2.Gulbarga Division, 3.Gulshanabad Division, 4.Warangal Division.
 During formation divisions again districts were delimited in 1905 Jangaon(Cherial) Taluka and Kodar(Kodad) Sub Taluka transferred to Nalgonda District from Warangal district.
 In 1905 AD, Warangal district was formed with Warangal, Parkala, Khammam, Yellandu, Mahabubabad, Madhira, Palvancha taluks and some area of old palvancha sanstan and some jagirs.
 This was bigger than many districts of Hyderabad state.

 Warangal district was divided to facilitate administrative control and on October 1, 1953, the Khamman district was formed.
 Khammam, Yellandu, Madhira, Burugunpahad and Palavancha talukas have been made part of it.
 Warangal, Mulugu, Mahaboobabad, Parkala remained in Warangal district.
 But Parkala from Karimnagar and Jangaon from Nalgonda have become part of Warangal district.
 District uses to consist of 6 talukas and 2 revenue divisions which later increased to 15 talukas in 1979.
 In 1985 when N. T. Rama Rao introduces mandal system in warangal district was divided in to 50 mandals, but again warangal mandal was curved out from Hanumakonda madal consisting only urban area of warangal which increased to total 51 mandals and revenue divisions increased to 5 in warangal district.